Rich Dudes│The Secret Behind Andrew Tate’s $365 Million Net Worth

 How Andrew Tate made his money

 Apart from his business ventures, Tate's success as a social media personality and martial artist has been undeniable.
-Between his fighting career, adult webcam business, and social media accounts, he has gained notoriety for his lavish lifestyle.
+He has gained notoriety for his lavish lifestyle through his fighting career, adult webcam business, and social media accounts.

 His War Room and Hustler's University (now The Real World) online communities are collectively valued at hundreds of millions.
-Tate also teaches people to make money via his online platform, and the OnlyFans business generates over $200,000 each month.
+Tate also teaches people to make money via his online platform, and the OnlyFans business generates over $200,000 monthly.

-The American-British kickboxer and Enfusion Live World Champion is the youngest full-contact light cruiserweight champion in history.
+The American-British kickboxer and Enfusion Live World Champion is history's youngest full-contact light cruiserweight champion.

 How Andrew Tate invests